minimaxir/mtg-gpt-2-cloud-run/README.md

 * In terms of color accuracy, color pie is mostly correct.
 Creature types and mechanics often follow the appropriate color identity.
 P/T, mana cost, and rarity are balanced.
 * Occasionally, it does get card types wrong, e.g. P/T on noncreatures.

+## See Also

+[char-embeddings](https://github.com/minimaxir/char-embeddings) — My first attempt at generating Magic carts with a neural network.
+(GPT-2 is much better!)

 ## Maintainer/Creator

 Max Woolf ([@minimaxir](https://minimaxir.com))